 Born with ilitux, Balru lived among the citizenry, unfettered by the belligerence native to her caste.
 She drew clear lines in the snow when it came to zaxiri and subaki; one was for sex, the other raised you until you were eight—neither deserved blanketing with a crude term.

 Sofita jammed the balls of her palms into her eyes.

 “How have I earned a visit from you today, Podpromad?”

 Balru pulled a duxpak from her uniform pocket.

 Fingernail thin and pliable, a dux displayed digital documents without the need for a handheld device or a bivtop computer.

-Sofita immediately recognized the subak pictured on its surface and felt the spheres within her body tremble.
-Inside each one was a phasic armor called the Femitokon Shell, and Sofita remained the only citizen capable of igniting it.
+Sofita recognized the subak pictured on its surface and felt the spheres within her body tremble.
+Inside each one was a phasic armor called the Femitokon Shell, and Sofita remained the lone citizen capable of igniting it.